rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ...
 ```

-We set the default `selectedSearchMethod` to `repo`.

 If we check the Vue devtools, we should now be able to see the `selectedSearchMethod` property update when we select the Search Type.

 > **Note** ☝
 > There is currently a bug which sometimes prevents live update of the data object in the devtools.
+There's a refresh button in the upper right corner of the tools.

 ### Update Heading and input label to reflect `selectedSearchMethod`